Raspberry Pi: Top projects to try yourself

 It’s tiny, fast and built using the RP2040, a new microcontroller chip designed here in the UK by the company.

-To help you out, and get your creative juices going, here’s some examples of projects you can get started on using the Raspberry Pi Pico.
+To help you out, and get your creative juices going, here are some examples of projects you can get started on using the Raspberry Pi Pico.

 Monitor the weather

 Appreciate how precisely you can measure the temperature and humidity with your Raspberry Pi Pico by making your own weather station.

 This could be a cool project to impress your friends and family with and you’ll no longer have to rely on analogue methods of measuring the temperature with this digital superiority.

 For this, you’ll need a Raspberry Pi Pico, a DHT11 sensor module, a 16x2 LCD module, some jumper wires and a breadboard.

 For the full instructions, see how Nikunj Panchal put this handy little device together and start measuring the temperature in your home today.